pepkit/pepspec/docs/looper/user-tutorial/user-pipestat.md

 All the options and features in this tutorial require a pipestat-compatible pipeline.
 What does that mean?
-The [Pipeline Developer Tutorial](../developer-tutorial/writing-a-pipeline-interface.md) will go into detail about how to make a pipeline pipestat-compatible.
+[Configuring a pipeline to use pipestat](../developer-tutorial/developer-pipestat.md) will go into detail about how to make a pipeline pipestat-compatible.
 Briefly, it just means these 3 criteria are fulfilled:

 1. The pipeline specifies a [pipestat output schema](../../pipestat/pipestat-specification.md).
 This just tells pipestat what results a pipeline can report.